 - Here’s how.
 Create a new email, then click on insert and select calendar.
 You can select the date range.
 That would be the range where you want to find a time for your meeting.
-You can either use the presets or you can specify the date like.
+You can either use the presets or specify the date.

-- You can select the amount of details that you want to share.
-You have an option to just show time within your working hours.
-This way you can eliminate weekends or late hours from the options.
-You can set your working hours in the calendar outlook options by clicking on set working hours.
+- You can select the details that you want to share.
+You have the option to just show up during your working hours.
+This way, you can eliminate weekends or late hours from the options.
+You can set your working hours in the calendar Outlook options by clicking on set working hours.